Shivani-Parihar99/OOPs/Destructor/destructor.md

 A small degree of garbage collection can be easily achieved through smart pointers.
 A smart pointer, the shared_ptr in particular, keeps a reference count for the object it points.
 When the counter comes down to 0, the object is deleted.

 It’s time to make a destructor and see how it behaves.

+# Destroying Objects is Important
+If we don’t deallocate the memory for the objects which are not in use, we will end up with memory leaks and no space for our application to work long term.